thisiskaransgit/Movie-Mania/README.md

 # Movie-Mania

-<b> A web application that fetches the latest movie and web series from the themoviedb API and shows the related information.</b>
+ A web application that fetches the latest movie and web series from the themoviedb API and shows the related information.

 ![Screenshot from 2022-11-15 21-14-56](https://user-images.githubusercontent.com/92504666/201963487-172609b9-3b79-4b6e-8e20-2f9263daca69.png)